Border closure not breaching free trade agreement, FG says

 “We have reached a level where in the next two years we will start exporting rice, based on what I saw when I visited the cluster of rice millers at Kura in Kano State, which is about a one-kilometre stretch,” he said.

-Nanono also said the Federal Government had begun examining all issues surrounding all other commodities, apart from rice, being imported into the country.
+Nanono also said the Federal Government had began examining all issues surrounding all other commodities, apart from rice, being imported into the country.

 “Any commodity Nigeria has the potential of producing or we are currently producing will be banned from being imported.